ldhulipala/ldhulipala.github.io/index.md

 I am a fourth year PhD student in the Computer Science Department at Carnegie Mellon University.
 I am very fortunate to be advised by [Guy Blelloch][guy] with whom I work on parallel graph algorithms.

-I recently spent two very enjoyable summers at Google.
+I recently spent two enjoyable summers at Google.

 *   In 2018, I worked with [Jakub Łącki][kuba] on graph clustering and other problems at Google Research New York.
 *   In 2017 I worked with [Zoya Svitkina][zoya] on fault-tolerant resource allocation at Google Research Mountain View.